Bistable reaction equations with doubly nonlinear diffusion

 is a solution of the form $u(x,t) = \varphi(\xi)$, where $\xi = x - ct$, $c > 0$ and the \emph{profile} $\varphi(\cdot)$ is a real function.
 In our reaction-diffusion setting, we will need the profile to satisfy

 for some $0 < a \leq 1$.
 In the case in which $a = 1$ we say that $u(x,t) = \varphi(\xi)$ is an \emph{admissible} TW solution, whilst if $0 < a < 1$, we will talk about \emph{a-admissible} TW solution.
-Similarly, one can consider TWs of the form $u(x,t) = \varphi(\xi)$ with $\xi = x + ct$, $\varphi$ nondecreasing and such that $\varphi(-\infty) = 0$ and $\varphi(\infty) = a$.
+Depending on the reaction term, these to classes of wave solutions play a role in the PDEs analysis or not.
+If $f(\cdot)$ is of bistable type we will look for \emph{admissible} TW solutions, while if it is of type C' we will look for \emph{a-admissible} TWs. \normalcolor \\ Similarly, one can consider TWs of the form $u(x,t) = \varphi(\xi)$ with $\xi = x + ct$, $\varphi$ nondecreasing and such that $\varphi(-\infty) = 0$ and $\varphi(\infty) = a$.
 It is easy to see that these two options are equivalent, since the profile of the second one can be obtained by reflection of the first one, and it moves in the opposite direction of propagation.
-In the rest of the paper, we will prevalently use the first kind of \emph{admissible}/\emph{a-admissible}, \eqref{eq:CONDITIONONPHIADMISSIBLETWINTRO}.
+Even though in the rest of the paper we will prevalently focus on the first kind of \emph{admissible}/\emph{a-admissible} \eqref{eq:CONDITIONONPHIADMISSIBLETWINTRO}, the ``reflected'' TWs will play an important role in the PDEs part, too.
+Moreover, note that by definition of the \emph{mobile coordinate} $\xi = x - ct$, if $u(x,t) = \varphi(\xi)$, then $u(x,t+\tau) = u(x-c\tau,t)$ for any $\tau > 0$, which simply means that a TW solution is determined up to ``horizontal displacement'' or, in other words, ``temporal shift''.
+This property will be essential in both the ODEs and PDEs part (cfr. with Theorem \ref{THEOREMEXISTENCEOFTWSPMEREACTIONTYPEC}, and the proofs of Theorem \ref{ASYMPTOTICBEHAVIOURTHEOREMTYPEC} and Theorem \ref{ASYMPTOTICBEHAVIOURTHEOREMTYPECCPRIME}).